MaxSechz/screencork/README.md

 # Screencork

-A gem for grabbing screenshots of webpages.
-It Uses PhantomJS to load and render pages to strings.
+A gem for grabbing screenshots OR pdfs of webpages.
+It uses PhantomJS to load and render pages to strings.

-## Usage
+## Basic Usage

-Either pass in options to a new instance of Screencork::Screen with the options, or to the ::screen method.
+Either pass in the page's url to a new instance of Screencork::Screen, or to the ::screen method.
+Then just call #to_your-format-here to return the string content of the file in that format.
 Supported file formats are bmp, jpg, jpeg, png, ppm, xbm, xpm, and pdf.
-Calling #to_your-format-here will return the string content of the file.

 ```ruby
   require 'screencork'